 The treaty stipulates that Antarctica could only be used for peaceful purposes.
 Article 5 of the treaty bans the testing of nuclear weapons and disposal of radioactive waste in Antarctica.

 Outer Space Treaty and the Moon Agreement: The Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space or, more simply, the Outer Space Treaty, prohibits signing parties from placing any objects carrying a nuclear weapon or other weapons of mass destruction into orbit around the Earth.
 The treaty opened for signature on January 27, 1967 and entered into force on October 10, 1967.
-There are currently over one-hundred parties of this treaty.
+There are currently over one hundred parties to this treaty.

 The Moon Agreement, which entered into force on July 11, 1984, reaffirmed and elaborated on certain provisions of the Outer Space Treaty, stating formally that the moon and other celestial bodies were to be used for peaceful purposes only.
 It required states to inform the United Nations of any station on celestial bodies included in the agreement.